-Testosterone improves verbal learning and memory in postmenopausal womenJune 17th, 2013 in Medical research /
+Testosterone improves verbal learning and memory in postmenopausal womenJune 17, 2013 in Medicine & Health / Medical research

 Postmenopausal women had better improvement in verbal learning and memory after receiving treatment with testosterone gel, compared with women who received sham treatment with a placebo, a new study found.
 Results were presented Monday at The Endocrine Society's 95th Annual Meeting in San Francisco.